Pound Ridge, New York: Grants and patroons

-American Revolutionary War
+American Revolutionary War: Battle of Pound Ridge

-Pound Ridge was the site of a battle during the American Revolutionary War.
-On July 2, 1779, a force of 300 American rebels was attacked by 200 British soldiers under the command of Banastre Tarleton.
+The hamlet was the site of a significant skirmish during the American Revolutionary War, which became known as the Raid on Poundridge or the Battle of Poundridge (in modern sources, Battle of Pound Ridge).
+On July 2, 1779, a force of 300 Continental Army troops and members of the local militia was attacked by 200 British soldiers under the command of Banastre Tarleton.
 The raid was the first independent command for the 24-year-old Tarleton.
-The attack was planned as one of a series of raids on rebel forces in the region, the purpose of which were to draw Washington's army away from the Hudson River.
+The attack was planned as one of a series of raids on rebel forces in the region, the purpose of which was to draw Washington's army away from the Hudson River.

-The rebels had been warned of an impending raid on the night of June 30 by the rebel spy Luther Kinnicutt.
+The local Patriots had been warned of an impending raid on the night of June 30 by the spy Luther Kennicutt.
 However, the spy was not able to discover the date of the attack.
-The American force consisted of 100 continental foot soldiers of the 6th Connecticut Regiment under Major Eli Leavenworth, 90 of Colonel Sheldon's 2nd Regiment of Light Horse, and about 100 militia under Major Lockwood.
+The American force consisted of 100 Continental Army foot soldiers of the 6th Connecticut Regiment under Major Eli Leavenworth, 90 of Colonel Elisha Sheldon's 2nd Continental Light Dragoons, and about 100 local militia under Major Ebenezer Lockwood.
 The light horse detachment had been under the temporary command of Major Benjamin Tallmadge until the day before the attack when Colonel Sheldon arrived.
-Benjamin Tallmadge had organized the Culper Spy Ring which operated in British-occupied New York.
-The British force consisted of 200 mounted light dragoons and infantry and included some Hessian Jagers.
+Benjamin Tallmadge had organized the Culper Spy Ring, which operated in British-occupied New York.
+The British force consisted of 200 mounted light dragoons and infantry and included some Hessian Jägers.